 In the final paragraph, you need the call to action.
 That’s where you directly ask for the job interview.
 Assumptive language like the applicant uses, like “Please let me know when we can discuss,” is a great way to encourage the hiring manager to take the next step.

 Yes.
 A professional cover letter is one of the best ways you can talk about your project management experience and it allows you to ask for a job interview directly as well.
-If you want to make your skills and experience as clear as possible, then it’s important that you write a cover letter.
 If you’re not comfortable writing a cover letter on your own, then use the cover letter builder from ResumeNerd to do it.
+And if you need additional help creating your document, make sure not to miss these pages:

 On average, your project manager cover letter should be between half a page and 3/4 of a page, or around 250-350 words.
 This is long enough for you to discuss everything relevant to your qualifications for the job but not so long that a hiring manager doesn’t want to read the whole thing and ends up passing over it.